AdobeDocs/analytics.en/help/implement/vars/config-vars/charset.md

 # charSet

-The charSet variable is used by Adobe to Analytics to convert incoming data into UTF-8 for storage and reporting by Analytics.
+The charSet variable is used by Adobe to convert incoming data into UTF-8 for storage and reporting by Analytics.
 If your site uses a charSet other than UTF-8, this variable allows your data to be properly encoded by Adobe.
 This variable can be set on a page-by-page basis if your site uses different encodings on different pages.

 ## Character Set in Adobe Experience Platform Launch